-The Latest: Cop cites 3 prior threats in Florida shooting
+The Latest: Family of shooting victim pleased with charge

-FORT LAUDERDALE, Fla. – The Latest on the shooting of an unarmed black man by a white Florida man (all times local):
+CLEARWATER, Fla. – The Latest on the shooting of an unarmed black man by a white Florida man (all times local):

 3 p.m.